ezEngine/docs-src/pages/docs/appendix/third-party-code.md

 Some assets were kindly provided with permission to use and redistribute, by the awesome team behind the FleetOps project.
 Thanks so much guys!

-## Fmod 2.x
+## FMOD 2.x

 Link: [https://www.fmod.com](https://www.fmod.com)

 Compile switch: **EZ_BUILD_FMOD**

-EZ has an integration for the Fmod sound system.
+EZ has an [integration for the FMOD sound system](../sound/fmod-overview.md).
 However, you need to download the SDK yourself.

 1. Go to [fmod.com](https://www.fmod.com)
 1. Sign up / log in
-1. Download and install the Fmod Studio API for the desired platforms
+1. Download and install the FMOD Studio API for the desired platforms
-1. For editing sounds you also need to download and install the Fmod Studio Tool
+1. For editing sounds you also need to download and install the FMOD Studio Tool
-1. In CMake, enable the Fmod compile switch
+1. In CMake, enable the FMOD compile switch
 1. Recompile ezEngine

+> **Important:**
+>
+> FMOD is a commercial product and you may need to buy a license to use it in your project.

 ## FreeSound